proafxin/football_manager/README.md

 ## Testing and Running
 Activate the virtual environment in your root project directory.
 Run `tox` command.
 See that all commands succeed.

 If you want to run the commands individually, run the tests using the command `python .\manage.py test --settings='fifa_manager.setting.testing'`.
 See that all tests are passed.
 After all tests pass, run `coverage report -m` and check that coverage is at least 95%.
-Then run `pylint .\manager\ --ignore=migrations,admin.py,apps.py` and verify that the score is 10/10 with no errors/warnings in pylint.
+Then run `pylint .\manager\ --disable=wrong-import-order,too-many-instance-attributes --ignore=migrations,admin.py,apps.py` and verify that the score is 10/10 with no errors/warnings in pylint.

 Finally, run the project using `python manage.py runserver 8000`.
 You can specify another port if necessary.